leukeleu/puppet-bootstrap/README.md

 This will install git and Puppet, ask for a private Puppet repository, and bootstrap your system with it.

-Later on, you can login as the same user and perform the following commands to update you puppet configuration
+Later on, you can login as the same user and perform the following commands to update your puppet configuration

     $ puppet-update
     $ puppet-apply